VirgilSecurity/virgil-crypto-c/docs/c_module.md

 The c_callback item can have these attributes:

-uid:
-    Unique component identifier represents name that uniquely identifies component within models hierarchy.
-The uid attribute is optional.

-scope:
+declaration:
-    Defines component visibility within scope.
+    Defines where component will be declared.
 This attribute must not be inherited.
-The scope attribute is optional.
+The declaration attribute is optional.
 Its default value is "public".
 It can take one of the following values:

 Value: Meaning:
-public: Component is visible for outside world.
+public: Component declaration is visible for outside world.
-private: Component is visible for outside world via private interface.
-internal: Component is visible only within library or a specific source file.
+private: Component declaration is hidden in a correspond source file.
+external: Component declaration is located somewhere.

+uid:
+    Unique component identifier represents name that uniquely identifies component within models hierarchy.
+The uid attribute is optional.

 name:
     Method name.
 The name attribute is required.